mickfuzz/dyne_docs/src/terminal/docs/32-scripting.md

 As with any command that sets a variable, the first line of the `for` block sets the variable called *filename* without a dollar sign.

-There\'s another variety of `for`, which is similar to the `for` construct used in other languages, but which is used less in shell scripting than it\'s used in other languages, partially because the syntax for incrementing and decrementing variables in the shell is not entirely straightforward.
+There's another variety of `for`, which is similar to the `for` construct used in other languages, but which is used less in shell scripting than it's used in other languages, partially because the syntax for incrementing and decrementing variables in the shell is not entirely straightforward.